i2iVision/Search-Plus-Export-Users/readme.txt

 4. you can remove fields that you added for searching, if you don't need it.
 5. then click "Search" button to show results on the table.
 6. after searching for users that you want, you can click "Export" button to export results in CSV file.
-7. you can add "Notes" for users that used this plugin by clicking "Setting" menu in the plugin, add notes then it will show in "Notes" box in the plugin's page.
-8. Add some hooks for plugin users :
+7. Add some hooks for plugin users :
 	a. add_filter( 'export_users_template' , filename.php )
 		hook used to change plugin main template ( return String ) b.add_filter( 'speu_add_fields' , users fields array )